 There’s a casino next to the hotel but we didn’t bother with a picture since we figured they wouldn’t let us in, what with Doug taking a cool $200 (American) off the Golden Nugget when we were in Atlantic City.
 Word gets around.

-We sat on the shore for a while to give the whales one last chance to show themselves, to no avail.
+Later the three of us sat on the shore for a while to give the whales a final chance to show themselves, to no avail.
 Oscar was particularly sad.